Yaulendil/dsmsg/README.md

 ## Optional Message Sets

-Messages from Bloodborne and Demon's Souls are also available via compile options.
+Messages from Bloodborne, Demon's Souls, and Sekiro are also available via compile options.
 To enable output from all available message groups:

 ```
 cargo install dsmsg --features "all-sets"